lmlrico/japantravelapp/README.md

 NOTES:

  Vue is the main View for this project

- For the laravel api calls the port being used is 80000 MySQL was the DB used for this project
+ For the laravel api calls the port being used is 80000

+MySQL was the DB used for this project

 Frameworks and Libraries Used
-Laravel
+Laravel,
-Vue + Vite
+Vue + Vite,
-Vuex
-Vue-Router
-Axios
+Vuex,
+Vue-Router,
+Axios,
 TailwindCSS